 The new solar irrigation system eliminates purchasing fuel and maintaining diesel pumps.
 "And there is no more air or soil pollution," says Purwanto.

-Using an electric pump driven by solar panels, farmers now draw water from the Elo River.
+Farmers now draw water from the Elo River using an electric pump driven by solar panels.
 Then, they flow it through pipes to the rice fields.

 According to Purwanto, the previous village head had also drawn water from the Elo River using a diesel pump, but it only lasted one month due to high costs.
 From that experience, he became interested in reading renewable energy articles on the internet.